Jean-MarcHarvengt/teensyMAME/README.md

 # Installation
 - Format the SD card as FAT32
 - copy the roms into a folder called "mame"
+- I don't provide information about where to find the roms but just be aware you will need a romset compatible with mame 0.36.
 - MAME roms should be uncompressed (sub-dir with rom name with roms inside)
 - insert the card into the SD slot